hcamdclk8/hcamdclk8.github.io/_posts/exp.md

 11. Submit skill for Certification - the reward and crowning moment comes here when I submitted skill for review and certifcation.
 Though there is no guarantee Amazon will not come back with modifications, it is still a milestone achieved.

-This entire process was definitely enriching and helped to reinforce the decision I made to switch careers as developer was not only justified but was a natural progression of my growth.
+This entire process was definitely enriching and satifying.
+It helped to reinforce the decision I made to switch careers to become a developer was not only justified but is a natural progression of my growth.